Federal Pell Grant (Pell)

 Federal Supplemental Education Opportunity Grant (FSEOG)

-The FSEOG Program is a student aid program from which a student can obtain up to $4,000 each year depending on their financial need, the availability of these funds and the amount of other aid received.
+The FSEOG Program is a student aid program from which a student can receive funding depending on their financial need, the availability of these funds, and the amount of other aid received.
 Limited funding restricts the FSEOG to the most-needy undergraduate students as determined by their financial aid application.
 A minimum enrollment of three credit hours per semester is required to receive this program.
-ATC typically awards $250 to $500 per semester to qualified applicants.
+ATC typically awards $300 per semester to qualified applicants.
 Completion of the FAFSA is required to be considered for this program.

 South Carolina Need-Based Grant (SCNB Grant)